 According to a study conducted by Johns Hopkins Medicine, about 250,000 people die each year due to medical errors, with medical errors causing about 10 percent of all U.S. deaths.

-When researchers published the study, they cautioned that many reported errors did not result from bad doctors but systemic issues with the healthcare industry, including poor care coordination, fragmented insurance networks, the absence of or underused safety protocols, and variations in physician practice patterns.
+When researchers published the study, they cautioned that many reported errors did not result from bad doctors but rather from systemic issues within the healthcare industry, including poor care coordination, fragmented insurance networks, the absence of or underused safety protocols, and variations in physician practice patterns.

 The following errors or omissions can give rise to a medical malpractice claim in Illinois.